browne0/stupidly-simple-react-disqus/README.md

 ## A stupidly simple React component for Disqus.

-## A simpler, and updated version of [react-disqus-thread](https://github.com/mzabriskie/react-disqus-thread)

-## Also works with create-react-app!

 ### Example

+This is a simpler, and updated version of [react-disqus-thread](https://github.com/mzabriskie/react-disqus-thread)

+This will also work out of the box with create-react-app!

 I don't want to put it on npm, as there are a bunch of similar projects.
 So if you want something simple, feel free to *star* this repo, and then continue on to fork/download/clone this repo ;)